Neel Doshi: Culture & Motivation in Education

 They look at, you know, maybe GE 20 or 30 years ago, they look at Google in 2010.
 They look at companies like Zappos, which do have good cultures, right?
 And they're known for it, but they kind of just look at the surface level, kind of like you mention.
 Kombucha on tap or the ping pong tables.
 And they think that's culture, and I think one of the dangers of that is you, one, it may not work for you, but two, it's probably not true to your own organization, right?

 You're just kind of trying to copy what someone else is doing.
-So I'm curious, how does someone kind of take lessons from these companies that have figured out motivation, they have figured out what their culture is, take those lessons while still building something that's authentic to your own organization's values and identity.
+So I'm curious, how does someone kind of take lessons from these companies that have figured out motivation, they have figured out what their culture is, take those lessons while still building something that's authentic to your own organization's values and identity?

+Neel: That's a great question.
+The dangers you're citing from this so-called best practice copycat based approach to culture are very real.
+The funny thing is, I actually add a third danger to your list, which is that culture was likely not good for the organization that you're copying to begin with.
 Because when you look at organizations, especially these days, but it's been like this, I think, since really the mid eighties, when an organization publicly talks about its culture, it's like you're looking at someone's Instagram, you're seeing only the best snapshot of their life.
 You're not seeing the 99% of their life.

 And so when an organization goes out and they get their PR teams to write an article that you look at about, oh, the amazing things that company A, B, and C do with their culture, you should remember it: You're looking at their Instagram.
 That's not their life.
 That is a heavily manicured, curated version of their culture.